-Little Eyes Center, a sub-clinic inside River Region Vision Source, specializes in: pediatric eye care, vision related learning disorders, vision therapy, and myopia control with NightLens treatment.
+Little Eyes Center, a sub-clinic inside River Region Vision Source, specializes in: pediatric eye care, and myopia management.
 Our doctors feel it is their duty to offer the best in pediatric eye care.
-Little Eyes Center is the only pediatric eye care facility that offers vision therapy and myopia control in the River Region.
+Little Eyes Center offers multiple treatment options for myopia management to our patients in the River Region.
+Myopia management today could mean less worry tomorrow – If you’ve happily worn glasses or contacts all your life, it might seem excessive to start managing myopia in children as young as eight years of age.
+However, worsening myopia may contribute to more severe eye health complications and sight-threatening conditions later in life, including: Retinal Detachment, Myopic Maculopathy, Glaucoma and Cataracts.
 Don’t take your child’s vision for granted, make an appointment with one of our specialists today!

-NightLens OrthoK is a procedure for correcting myopia (nearsightedness), hyperopia (farsightedness), presbyopia (need for bifocals) and astigmatism by gently reshaping the cornea with special corneal molds called NightLenses.
+NightLens OrthoK is a procedure for correcting myopia (nearsightedness), hyperopia (farsightedness), and astigmatism by gently reshaping the cornea with special vision retainers called NightLenses.
 Sleeping overnight in your NightLenses will gently reshape your cornea; when you awaken, remove your NightLenses and SEE WITHOUT CONTACTS, GLASSES, OR SURGERY.
 NightLens can also keep a child’s eyes from getting worse through myopia control!
 Experience clear vision during the day without contact lenses or eyeglasses or surgery!
 Learn more about NightLens at www.sleepandsee.net

 Q: Is Little Eyes Center a separate practice from River Region Vision Source?